 Depending on the circumstances of the medication error, the hospital, doctor, or other health professionals may be accused of medical malpractice.
 Your personal injury attorney can assess your situation and help sort out your legal claims against those responsible.

-In metropolitan Las Vegas, and for many years now, the law firm of Bertoldo, Baker, Carter & Smith has been helping injured individuals and their families recover compensation for medical malpractice.
+In metropolitan Las Vegas, and for many years now, the law firm of Bertoldo, Baker, Carter, Smith & Cullen has been helping injured individuals and their families recover compensation for medical malpractice.
 We also handle other types of personal injury cases such as defective drugs, medical device liability, anesthesia errors, hospital-acquired infections, and cancer misdiagnosis.

 You are invited to call us today at (702) 505-8115 to arrange a free initial consultation.